For Old Time's Sake Part 1 Of 3

 I nodded.
-"You heard me."
-I pointed forward and Charizard roared loudly, flying forward with a strong burst of speed, leading the way.
+“You heard me.”
+I pointed forward and Charizard roared, flying with a strong burst of speed.

 June’s feet lightly walked across the shiny floor behind mine, our reflections clear as if looking into a crystal clear lake under the sun.

-Porygon-Z and Rotom let out gentle, cheerful cries as they circled above both of our heads.
+Porygon-Z and Rotom let out gentle, cheerful calls as they circled above both of our heads.

-Charizard was behind June and I, walking on the ground, sniffing the air, growling at other people's Pokemon as they walked by us, causing me to yell at him to behave every so often.
+Charizard walked behind June and I, sniffing the air, growling at other people’s Pokemon as they walked by us, causing me to scold him every so often.